Parrot-Developers/olympe/src/olympe/doc/userguide.rst

 Python Enum and Bitfield types in the `olympe.enums.<feature_name>[.<class_name>]` modules.

-Most of the time, you shouldn't really need to import an enum type into your script because enum types are implicitly constructed from a string when you create a message object so the following examples are roughly equivalent:
+Most of the time, you shouldn't really need to import an enum type into your script because enum types are implicitly constructed from a string when you create a message object, so the following examples are roughly equivalent:

 .. literalinclude:: examples/enums.py